ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-simple/08-empirical-analysis-and-code-tuning.md

 \booklink{Read the rest online}{3.8}{sec:empirical-analysis-and-code-tuning}
 ::::::

 Since sorting is such an important application, it is natural for programmers to want to optimise their sorting code to run faster.
-Of course all quadratic sorts (Insertion sort, Bubble sort and Selection sort) are relatively slow.
-Each has (as the name "quadratic" suggests)
+The sorts presented in this chapter (Insertion sort, Bubble sort and Selection sort) are all relatively slow, because they have quadratic runtime behaviour in the worst case.
-$O(n^2)$ worst case running time.
 The best way to speed them up is to find a better sorting algorithm.
 Nonetheless, there have been many suggestions given over the years about how to speed up one or another of these particular algorithms.
 There are useful lessons to be learned about code tuning by seeing which of these ideas actually turn out to